A semi-parametric dynamic conditional correlation framework for risk forecasting: Abstract

 \section{Abstract}

-We develop a novel multivariate semi-parametric modelling approach to portfolio Value-at-Risk (VaR) and Expected Shortfall (ES) forecasting.
-Differently from existing univariate semi-parametric approaches, the proposed framework involves explicit modelling of the dependence structure among portfolio asset returns through a dynamic conditional correlation (DCC) parameterization.
-Model parameters are estimated through a two-step procedure based on the minimization of strictly consistent scoring functions derived from the Asymmetric Laplace (AL) distribution.
-The proposed model is consequently denominated as DCC-AL. The performance of the DCC-AL in risk forecasting and portfolio optimization is assessed by means of a forecasting study on the components of the Dow Jones index for an out-of-sample period from December 2016 to September 2021.
-The empirical results support the proposed model class, comparing to a variety of existing approaches, in terms of risk forecasting and portfolio optimization.
+We develop a novel multivariate semi-parametric framework for joint portfolio Value-at-Risk (VaR) and Expected Shortfall (ES) forecasting.
+Unlike existing univariate semi-parametric approaches, the proposed framework explicitly models the dependence structure among portfolio asset returns through a dynamic conditional correlation (DCC) parameterization.
+To estimate the model, a two-step procedure based on the minimization of a strictly consistent VaR and ES joint loss function is employed.
+This procedure allows to simultaneously estimate the DCC parameters and the portfolio risk factors.
+The performance of the proposed model in risk forecasting on various probability levels is evaluated by means of a forecasting study on the components of the Dow Jones index for an out-of-sample period from December 2016 to September 2021.
+The empirical results support effectiveness of the proposed framework compared to a variety of existing approaches.